In this article, you will find how to set up taxes in your CloudCart store.

 - If the option is disabled, the prices which the customers will see in the storefront will be without VAT.
 The VAT will be added to the products' prices when a customer reaches the last step of completing his order in the store, upon checkout.

 If you sell goods only to businesses you don't have to charge VAT on your sales.
 But if you sell to both - companies (B2B) and end-customers you need to add VAT.
-The most important distinction when it comes to charging VAT and generating invoices in your store is whether your business is registered for VAT or not.
+The most important difference when it comes to VAT calculation and invoice generation is whether your business is registered for VAT or not.
 After the change in VAT rules as of July 1, 2021, the existing thresholds for distance sales of goods within the EU have been abolished and replaced with a new threshold for the entire EU of EUR 10,000.
 Below this threshold of EUR 10,000, distance sales of goods within the EU may continue to be subject to VAT in the member state where the taxable person is established.

 5. The "Tax regions" section is where you determine whether the tax will be Global or Local from the button ON/OFF.
 If you disabled the button and the Tax is for a specific region, from the drop-down menu, you can select the desired one.